mitcheltastic/Surakarta_API/README.md

 # Village Website API Documentation

-This document provides all necessary information for the frontend team to interact with the Village Website backend API.
+This document provides all necessary information for the frontend team to interact with the Village Website backend API...

 **Base URL**: All API endpoints are relative to the following base URL:
 `http://localhost:3000` (or the production server URL once deployed).